La Carlota, Negros Occidental: History

 Throughout much of its early history, agriculture was the main source of livelihood for the native settlers of Simancas.
 The original inhabitants grew rice for their own consumption and latter ones cultivated tobacco for export during the Spanish colonial era.
 Early settlers were drawn to Candaguit River from where Simancas expanded.
 In 1856 historians began mentioning the village of Mampunay in their accounts of the settlement's history.
 The local parish priest of San Enrique at the time designated Simancas as a barrio.

 Prior to the establishment of the permanent Spanish settlement in the Philippines in 1565, Simancas was led by Mangkas, a negrito warrior.
 He lived around the area of what is today known as Canman-ug Creek.
 People looked up to him for his bravery in warding off hostile forces and for keeping the peace.
 Legend says that because the people revered him, they named their children after him.
 With many inhabitants named Mangkas, the settlement eventually became known as Simancas.

 The Spanish began establishing their administration over the Philippine archipelago since the late 16th century.

+Until two years after its foundation in 1871, it was known as Simancas, a barrio under the jurisdiction of the neighboring town of San Enrique, which was led by a Spaniard who was married to a woman named Carlota.
+Legend has it that she was well-loved by the natives for her social works so that they named their settlement after her when it was created as a municipality near the end of the Spanish colonial era in the Philippines.
+In line with the Spanish practice of adding an article before a proper noun, “La Carlota” became its official name.

 The division of Negros island into two distinct provinces (Negros Occidental and Negros Oriental) took place in 1890 at the start of this historic decade.
 La Carlota as well saw a flowering of culture during this decade, which ushered in what many consider as its golden literary age.
 Near the end of that decade was born in La Carlota one of its most famous children in the literary field: Adelina Gurrea.
 She later gained world prominence as a journalist, poet and novelist in Spain where she espoused women's causes in her writings.